 Access the Members Room Here

 We all lose of forget passwords on a reasonably regular basis!
-Please request a reminder via email to Website Administrator or Membership Secretary (see Contacts) and you will receive notification as soon as possible.
-So sorry it is not yet automatic!
+Please request a reminder via email to the Membership Secretary (see Contacts) and you will receive notification as soon as possible.
+So sorry it is not automatic!

 The Computer Index was begun as a card index in 1980 by our first President, Helen Offer, and eventually held over 20,000 cards.
 This became too unwieldy and difficult to transport so the decision was taken in 1989 to ‘computerise’.
 This enabled The Society to build the index to over 80,000 individuals taking information from family trees, parish registers, census returns etc. Individual records are made of data from many sources, each source being indexed as a ‘list’.
 Hence the society is able to cross reference all data to their sources in the ‘List of Lists’.
 This index holds over 103,000 records.